sinngam-khaidem/conversational-agent-whatsapp/readme.md

 * Click on **Edit** from the **Callback URL** section.
 ![DEMO](Resources/steps/meta-10.png)

-* Paste the ngrok URL generated earlier in the *Callback URl* field.
-Append "/webhook" after the URL.
+* Paste the ngrok URL generated earlier in the **Callback URL** field.
+Append '/webhook' after the URL.
 Fill "12345" in the **Verify Token** field.
 This has to be same with the **VERIFY_TOKEN** we set earlier.
 ![DEMO](Resources/steps/meta-11.png)

-* You must recieve a notification of successful webhook subscription on the terminal where Uvicorn is running.
-You will also receive a 200OK response on the terminal where Ngrok is running.
+* You must recieve a notification for successful webhook subscription on the terminal where Uvicorn is running.
+You will also receive a 200 OK response on the terminal where Ngrok is running.